63 Golden Hill Drive

 Office Hours: 9:00AM to 5:00PM Monday-Friday

-Alternative Sentencing is a program through which offenders are diverted to perform community service as the result of a non-violent criminal conviction.
-The objectives of the program are to reduce reliance on unnecessary incarceration in a manner consistent with public safety; provide a means of punishment to an offender and a means of restitution to the community; increase sentencing options to all criminal courts in Ulster County; foster the development of employment, vocational, and life skills as a way of improving situations which might otherwise contribute to criminal activity; encourage and implement integration between offender and community in the process of reducing dysfunction; and to forward the cause of alternative sanctions.
+Community Service is an Alternative to Incarceration program through which offenders complete community service as the result of a non-violent criminal conviction.
+The objectives of the program are to reduce reliance on unnecessary incarceration in a manner consistent with public safety; provide a sanction to an offender and a means of restitution to the community; increase sentencing options to all criminal courts in Ulster County; foster the development of employment, vocational, and life skills as a way of improving situations which might otherwise contribute to criminal activity; encourage and implement integration between offender and community; and to forward the cause of alternative sanctions.

 Programs offered include: